SharePoint/sp-dev-training-spfx-teams-dev/Demos/02-spfxteams/README.md

 In this demo, you will update the SharePoint Framework web part to display different information on the page depending if it is running within a SharePoint of Microsoft Teams context.

+> This demo assumes you completed the previous demo.
+The final result from the previous demo is used as the starting point for this demo.
+The final results from the previous demo can be found here: [../01-spfxteams](../01-spfxteams).

 1. Locate and open the file **./src/webparts/spFxTeamsTogether/SpFxTeamsTogetherWebPart.ts**.
 1. Add the following `import` statement to the existing `import` statements at the top of the file: